mumba17/FootyForecast/README.md

 # TODO
 Currently I am working on updating the data with more datasets from FBref, trying to improve the models accuracy through that.
 I am adding shooting/defending statistics which the dataset currently does not use.

+I must add that the model is not very user-friendly and I will attempt to improve this in the near future.

 # Getting Started
 To get started with FootyForecast, you will need to clone the repository to your local machine.
 You can do this by running the following command: